aneenajohn/TS-Learnings/README.md

 }
 ```

-###  Property 'toUppercase' does not exist on type 'number'.
+### TSERR: Property 'toUppercase' does not exist on type 'number'.
 - When we try to access any predefined methods on array/string/obj/number, TS checks if the method used is allowed for this particular data type

 ```